BRam218/BRam218/README.md

 Front End Developer
 ---------------------------------------

 I'm a web developer with an accounting & auditing background based in Tokyo (Japan).
 After over ten years of experience working as accountant I decided changing career and started learning coding on my own.
 First I started with HTML, CSS, JavaScript and currently I am learning React.
-I really love coding and I know someday I will find a job as developer.
+I really love coding and I am open to collaborating on interesting projects with amazing people.

 * 🌍  I'm based in Tokyo
 * ✉️  You can contact me at [bramosalcaine@gmail.com](mailto:bramosalcaine@gmail.com)
 * 🧠  I'm learning React
-* 🤝  I'm open to collaborating on Interesting Projects with amazing people
 * ⚡  Addicted to fitness/bodybuilding💪 and ❤️coffee

 ### Skills